Asian markets guarded as Athens strives to reach deal

-TOKYO Shares struggled but the euro recovered on Thursday, as markets were left without a clear direction after Greek political leaders failed again to conclude a deal for a bailout package, which Athens needs to avoid a messy debt default.
+TOKYO Shares and the euro struggled on Thursday, as sentiment grew cautious after Greek political leaders failed to conclude a deal for a bailout package crucial to avoiding a messy debt default.

-Greek officials said pension cuts were the sticking point.
+The statement did not say what the sticking point was, but Greek officials said pensions cuts were the issue.
 Greek political leaders agreed to cut the minimum wage by 22 percent but managed to prevent holiday bonuses from being scrapped.

-MSCI's broadest index of Asia Pacific shares outside Japan trimmed earlier losses to stand nearly flat at 445.95, after climbing to a six-month high of 446.62 the day before.
-The index has gained about 25 percent from an October 4 low when fears about a Greek default and contagion in the euro zone were at their peak.

-European shares are likely to rise, however, with financial spreadbetters expecting Britain's FTSE 100, Germany's DAX and France's CAC-40 to open about 0.1-0.5 percent higher.
+Failure to secure the 130 billion euro rescue package could push Greece into a disorderly default and threaten the stability of the entire euro zone.

 "Short-term plays are moving markets, with the underlying tone staying bearish because even after a deal is reached, it takes a long time to resolve Greece's fiscal problems given that there is no quick remedy for the structural issue," said Xiao Minjie, chief economist at FuNNeX Asset Management in Tokyo.